top of page

 IFS sessions with me

 I offer a warm, compassionate space for your parts to feel seen and heard.
-Sessions can happen either in person in London or online via Zoom.
-I offer a complimentary 20 minute consultation call to answer any of your queries about the work I do.
+Sessions are either in person in SE London or online via Zoom.
+I offer a complimentary 20 minute consultation call to answer any of your queries before we begin working together.

 Pricing